Deep composition of tensor-trains using squared inverse Rosenblatt transports: Background

-Constructing the inverse Rosenblatt transport using the FTT decomposition of the target density faces several challenges.
-First, the density function $\pi(\bx)$ is non-negative, however, its truncated FTT decomposition $\tilde{\pi}(\bx)$ can have negative values---a discrete analogue is that the truncated SVD of a matrix filled with non-negative entries can be negative.
-The leads to a critical issue: if the set $\{ \bx \in \mathcal{X} \,|\, \tilde{\pi}(\bx) < 0\}$ has non-zero measure under $\mtar$, then the Rosenblatt transport constructed from $\tilde{\pi}(\bx)$ loses monotonicity.
-A simple way to circumvent this is to take the modulus of the univariate density $\tilde{f}_{\bX_k|\bX_{<k}}(\bx_k | \bx_{<k})$ before computing the CDF~\cite{dafs-tt-bayes-2019}.
-However, this may degrade the smoothness of the PDF and consequently the order of convergence of quadrature and interpolation.
-Second, the construction of the FTT decomposition (cf. Section~\ref{sec:tt_cross}) requires evaluating the target density at parameter points where the target density is significant.
+Constructing the inverse Rosenblatt transport using the TT decomposition of the target density faces several challenges.
+First, the density function $\pi(\bx)$ is non-negative, however, its truncated TT decomposition $\tilde{\pi}(\bx)$ can have negative values---a discrete analogue is that the truncated SVD of a matrix filled with non-negative entries can be negative.
+The leads to a critical issue: if the set $\{ \bx \in \mathcal{X} \,|\, \tilde{\pi}(\bx) < 0\}$ has nonzero measure under $\mtar$, then the Rosenblatt transport constructed from $\tilde{\pi}(\bx)$ loses monotonicity.
+A simple way to circumvent this is to take the modulus of each univariate conditional density $\tilde{f}_{\bX_k|\bX_{<k}}(\bx_k | \bx_{<k})$ and then renormalise the modulus before computing the CDF~\cite{dafs-tt-bayes-2019}.
+However, the use of moduli and renormalisations may degrade the smoothness of marginal PDFs and conditional PDFs.
+This way, the resulting inverse Rosenblatt transport and its induced PDF can lose accuracy and smoothness.
+More importantly, the construction of the TT decomposition (see Section~\ref{sec:tt_cross} for details) requires evaluating the target density at parameter points where the target density is significant.
 In practice, the high probability region of a high-dimensional target density, e.g., the posterior in the Bayesian inference context, can be hard to characterise.
-Thus, it can be challenging to construct the FTT decomposition for approximating the target density directly.
-In the next section, we generalise the FTT-based construction of the inverse Rosenblatt transport by tacking the aforementioned challenges.
+Thus, it can be challenging to construct the TT decomposition for approximating the target density directly.
+In the next section, we generalise the TT-based construction of the inverse Rosenblatt transport by tackling the aforementioned challenges.